-It was becoming clear to me that every member of Elysian worked for or owned a business.
+It was becoming clear to me that every member of Elysian worked for or owned a member business.
 A secret society filled with workers of various skillsets.
 Doctors, electricians, plumbers, mechanics, police officers, firefighters, carpenters, and farmers, of which one, just pulled up on his tractor.
 Jumping onboard to claim my fender seat, I asked, “Everything good at home?”

 “It is, and Olivia wants you to tell Karen the catering issue is resolved.”

 “I didn’t even know there was a catering issue.”

 Karen met me at the door with some cookies upon my return.
 Not her strong suit, but I ate a handful to be polite.

 “How many Elysians have verifiables?”
 I asked while pouring a glass of milk.

 “I surprised Cathy McCall today by tapping her on the shoulder.
 She turned quickly and looked at me as if I was about to attack.”

 “Christian, what are you trying to say?”